Architecture Overview

 SL1 Appliance Functions

-The node or appliance that provides the database function is responsible for:
+The node or appliance that provides the database functions is responsible for:

 • Storing all configuration data and policy data.